arun-cumar/Nexa-Bot/README.md

  * PREFIX: The symbol used to trigger commands (e.g., . or !).
  * OWNER_NUMBER: Your WhatsApp number.

-🌟 Support the Project
+## 🌟 Show your support

-If you find this bot helpful, please consider giving it a star!
+If you like this project, please give it a [⭐️ Star On Repo](https://github.com/arun-cumar/Nexa-Bot-Md)!
-⭐️ Star This Repo
+---

 ⚠️ Disclaimer
  * Educational Use Only: This bot is developed for educational purposes.